jakehawken/Propagate/README.md

 As you may have noted in the two paradigms, the patterns of usage are similar.
 The major distinctions are:

-1. Promises/Futures (hereafter 'P/F') can receive only one state, whereas Publishers/Subscribers (hereafter 'P/S') can receive many.
+1. Promises/Futures can receive only one state, whereas Publishers/Subscribers can receive many.
-2. P/F has two possible completion states (`.success` and `.failure`), whereas P/S has three possible states per update (`.data`, `.error`, and `.cancelled`).
+2. Promise/Future has two possible completion states (`.success` and `.failure`), whereas Publisher/Subscriber has three possible states per update (`.data`, `.error`, and `.cancelled`).
-3. The relationship in P/F is 1:1 whereas in P/S the relationship is 1:many.
-Promise vends a single future, accessed by calling the `future` property, whereas calling the `subscriber()` method on Publisher generates a new subscriber every time.
+3. The relationship between a Promise and a Future is 1:1 whereas with Publisher/Subscriber the relationship is 1:many.
+A Promise vends a single future, accessed by calling the `future` property, whereas calling the `subscriber()` method on Publisher generates a new Subscriber every time.

 ### Operators